Opel Kadett: Soviet afterlife

-After the Second World War the Soviet Union requested the tooling from the Opel Rüsselsheim car plant in the American occupation zone as part of the war reparations agreed by the victorious powers, to compensate for the loss of the production lines for the domestic KIM-10-52 in the siege of Moscow.
-Faced with a wide range of German "small litrage" models to choose from, Soviet planners wanted a car that closely followed the general type of the KIM – a 4-door sedan with an all-metal body and 4-stroke engine.
+After the Second World War, the Soviet Union requested the tooling from the Opel Rüsselsheim car plant in the American occupation zone as part of the war reparations agreed by the victorious powers, to compensate for the loss of the production lines for the domestic KIM-10-52 in the siege of Moscow.
+Faced with a wide range of German "small litrage" models to choose from, Soviet planners wanted a car that closely followed the general type of the KIM — a 4-door saloon with an all-metal body and 4-stroke engine.
 They, therefore, rejected both the rear-engined, two-door KdF-Wagen (future VW Beetle) and the two-stroke powered, front-wheel-drive, wooden-bodied DKW F8, built by the Auto Union Chemnitz plant in the Soviet occupation zone.
 The closest analog of the KIM to be found was the 4-door Kadett K38.

 On 26 August 1945, the State Defense Committee published Order No. 9905, which prescribed the start of production of the 4-door Kadett on the Moscow small car plant "without any changes to the design".
 The implementation of the plan was far from smooth.
 The Rüsselsheim plant had been deeply involved in the Nazi war effort, producing aircraft engines for the Luftwaffe, and consequently has been heavily damaged by the Allied air raids.
 Very little was left to be salvaged – mostly incoherent drawings and plans, with several stamping dies for the 2-door version of the Kadett to add.

 Still, a number of Kadetts had been captured as trophies by the Red Army and were available for study and reverse-engineering.
 This project was conducted by design bureaus formed as Soviet-German joint ventures under the Soviet Military Administration in Germany (SMAD).
 There were 11 of them in total.
 One in Berlin reverse-engineered the engine and transmission.
 Another in Schwarzenberg worked on the steel body.
-The wooden-bodied station wagon was developed in Chemnitz.
+The wooden-bodied estate car was developed in Chemnitz.
 The vast majority of the personnel of these design bureaus were German specialists and craftsmen hired by the Military Administration.
 These design bureaus not only prepared the necessary blueprints and documentation, but also provided the wooden master model for the body.
 They even developed the new trim pieces which distinguished the Moskvitch from its Opel prototype, including hood emblems and hubcaps with a large "M" (for "Moskvitch").
 However, the stamping dies and most of the tooling had to be produced in the USSR.

 Production started on 4 December 1946.
 The Moskvitch 400/420 continued to be made in Moscow with some minor changes until 1956, when it was replaced by the Moskvitch 402.
 The latter was an all-new design apart from the engine, for which Moskvitch continued to use the Kadett side-valve engine until 1958, when it was replaced with a domestically designed OHV engine.